 - identifier (str) – A string to distinguish the directory within the OS temp location, used as part of the directory name.

 - temp_dir (str, optional) – An OS path to your temp directory

 True(the default), the directory contents will be wiped on close.

-True(the default), any errors in the clean process will be raised.
+True(the default), any errors in the clean process will be suppressed.
 If